LucAlexander/Entity-Component-System/README.md

 In order to querry the ESC for relevant data and run the internal logic function in a logic system, call `void SystemActivate(System* sys);`

 By nature, logic systems will collect all, and only all data relating to the list of component ids you pass it.
-You can also give them flags to filter by. passing an entity enumeration value like `ENTITY_DEACTIVATE` to `SystemAddFilter(System* sys, uint64_t flag);` will tell the system to skip over any entity that has that flag.
+You can also give them flags to filter by. passing an entity enumeration value like `ENTITY_DEACTIVATE` to `void SystemAddFilter(System* sys, uint64_t flag);` will tell the system to skip over any entity that has that flag.
-Similarly you can remove these flags by using `SystemRemoveFilter(System* sys, uint64_t flag);`
+Similarly you can remove these flags by using `void SystemRemoveFilter(System* sys, uint64_t flag);`

+In complement to system filters you can add a system magnet, which will make the logic system only operate of entities which have a certain flag.
+This is accomplished with `void SystemAddMagnet(System* sys, uint64_t flag);`, they can also be removed with `void SystemRemoveMagnet(System* sys, uint64_t flag);`

 ## Freeing Memory
 Systems need to be freed manually with `void SystemFree(System* sys);`, and the ECS should be freed at program end as well; `freeEcs();`.